ava-labs/avalanche-docs/docs/apis/avalanchego/x-chain-migration.md

 ## Overview

-This document summarizes all of the changes made to the X-Chain API to support Avalanche Cortina, which migrates the X-Chain to run Snowman++.
+This document summarizes all of the changes made to the X-Chain API to support Avalanche Cortina (v1.10.0), which migrates the X-Chain to run Snowman++.
 In summary, the core transaction submission and confirmation flow is unchanged, however, there are new APIs that must be called to index all transactions.

 ## Transaction Broadcast and Confirmation